Yuheng3107/aichallenge/README.md

 This can be done by doing the following:

+For Windows:
-Windows: Go to File Explorer and type cmd, and enter,
+Go to File Explorer and type cmd, and press Enter.

-         then paste ```git clone https://github.com/Yuheng3107/aichallenge```
-         into the command line
+Then paste ```git clone https://github.com/Yuheng3107/aichallenge``` into the command line (black screen that pops up).
-macOS/Linux: Paste ```git clone https://github.com/Yuheng3107/aichallenge```
-            into the command line
+For macOS/Linux: Paste ```git clone https://github.com/Yuheng3107/aichallenge``` into the command line.

 After cloning the git repository, there will be a new directory called aichallenge created.